USATF Pacific MUT Grand Prix Rules

 - Such athletes may petition in writing to continue to be scored in the division in which they began the season (for the remainder of that season only).

 - Such petition shall be submitted to the designated Grand Prix scorer (see below)–or other designated individual–and must be postmarked prior to their first Grand Prix race after their graduating birthday.

 9. SEASON (GRAND PRIX) PRIZE MONEY

 - A minimum of $2,000 in total prize money will be awarded to top divisional scorers at the end of the Grand Prix season.

-- The specific prize breakdown is reevaluated annually by the Ultra Subcommittee in light of the relative participation levels in each age group.
+- The specific prize breakdown is reevaluated annually by the MUT Subcommittee in light of the relative participation levels in each age group.